 Defining a selection of modes of variability

 Many modes of climate variability affect global, hemispheric or regional climate across a range of timescales.
 Conversely, their behaviour may be influenced by global climate change.
-Modes were selected for inclusion that: i) have effects at large spatial scales; and ii) have substantial potential to modify interannual to multidecadal climate.
-The selected modes are considered in multiple chapters (Cross-Chapter Box 2.2 Table 2) and are defined in Annex IV.
+Modes were selected for inclusion that: (i) have effects at large spatial scales; and (ii) have substantial potential to modify interannual to multi-decadal climate.
+The selected modes are considered in multiple chapters (Cross-Chapter Box 2.2, Table 2) and are defined in Annex IV.

 [START CROSS-CHAPTER BOX 2.2, TABLE 2 HERE]